Image Blurrer Online

 How do I blur only a part of an image online?

-Can I blur a PNG file with a transparent background?
+Can I blur a PNG file with transparency?

-How much blur intensity do I need to make a face unrecognizable?
+How much blur is needed to make a face unrecognizable?

 Conclusion